Le Boreal

 Review of Le Boreal

-The 2010-built MS Le Boreal is the 1st in a series of four identical/same-designed Ponant-owned superyachts, with sisterships L'Austral, Le Soleal, and Le Lyrial.
-All these vessels feature ice-strengthened hulls, sleek-design superstructures, Zodiacs for ship-to-shore landing and coastal cruising itinerary routes (featuring overnight stays, long port days and late evening departures).
+The 2010-built MS Le Boreal is the first in a series of four identical Ponant-owned superyachts, followed by her sisterships L'Austral, Le Soleal, and Le Lyrial.
+All of these vessels feature ice-strengthened hulls, sleek superstructures, Zodiacs for ship-to-shore landings, and coastal cruising itineraries with overnight stays, long port days, and late evening departures.

-The 264-passenger ship Le Boreal was launched in May 2010 and impresses with elegance, personality, eco-friendly technologies, and high standards.
-The sailing vessel was planned for the French market and looks more like a big private yacht rather than a cruise ship.
-Le Boreal was pronounced "Best New Ship of the Year " in 2010.
-The reward was received from the European Cruiser Association.
-This impressive mega-yacht was designed with 132 cabins and was constructed in the Italian shipyard Fincantieri.
-Onboard guests could enjoy the luxury of the French style created by Jean-Philippe Nuel.
+The 264-passenger Le Boreal was launched in May 2010 and is distinguished by her elegance, eco-friendly technologies, and high standards.
+Designed to appeal to the French market, she resembles a large private yacht more than a traditional cruise ship.
+Le Boreal was named "Best New Ship of the Year" in 2010 by the European Cruiser Association.
+Built at the Fincantieri shipyard in Italy, the yacht features 132 staterooms styled by French designer Jean-Philippe Nuel.

 Decks and Cabins